 One person’s idea can catalyze further inspiration and discussion among team members.
 As ideas are shared and discussed, new insights emerge, and innovative solutions can take shape.
 The collaborative environment encourages an open exchange of thoughts, which leads to a rich pool of diverse ideas.

 By combining their collective intelligence, teams can develop breakthrough solutions that may not have been possible in isolation.
-Collaboration unleashes the creative potential of team members and fosters an environment where new ideas are welcomed and explored.
+Collaboration unleashes the creative potential of team members and encourages an environment where new ideas are welcomed and explored.

 7. More effective problem-solving